 City driving is not a breeze, there is no denying that.
 You can often see where you want to get to but one way systems (yes you Glasgow) often makes reaching that destination the grounds for divorce in any relationship.
 My advice is, fork out for a GPS system!
 City parking can also be a pain, Craig paid for parking three times in one day in Budapest and turns out if was free for that special Saturday!

 Cultural Driving Differences

-Us Brits drive on the left hand side of the road, unlike most of the rest of the world.
+Us Brits drive on the left-hand side of the road, unlike most of the rest of the world.
 Attempting to not change gear with the window handle may take a bit of getting used to.
 Other drivers can be quite mean and impatient too, this is especially true in cities but the same can be said for the city drivers in your home cities too.
 The middle finger means the same in every language, use it sparingly.

 Signs, Maps, GPS

-Quick tip – check out how to how to export Google map itinerary when phone is offline to stop potential d-i-v-o-r-c-e!
+Quick tip – check out how to how to export Google map itinerary when the phone is offline to stop potential d-i-v-o-r-c-e!

 Hiring a car while on the road can be very social, invite others to join you on trips around the lakes of British Columbia (Canada) or the waterfalls of Oregon (America) but when it comes to a liquid lunch, the designated driver will have to pass.
-This is tricky in the likes of Islay in Scotland which hosts 11 whisky distilleries or Eger in Hungary, home to some of the world’s best wine.
-It may be best to go with a bus tour for those types of trips or give your liver a welcomed rest for a couple of hours.
+This is tricky in the likes of Islay in Scotland which hosts 11 whisky distilleries of Eger in Hungary, home to some of the world’s best wine.
+It may be best to go on a bus tour for those types of trips or give your liver a welcomed rest for a couple of hours.